What is Sports Premium?

 All primary schools receive a lump sum of £16,000 plus £10 per pupil aged 5 or over on roll.
 Here at Mereside Primary we aim is to use the funding effectively to ensure that standards of learning and achievement in PE and Sports are raised, with all children, regardless of their background, engaging in physical activity as part of the curriculum and extra-curricular provision.

-PE AND SPORT PREMIUM FUNDING AT MERESIDE PRIMARY SCHOOL
+PE AND SPORT PREMIUM FUNDING AT MERESIDE PRIMARY ACADEMY

-Mereside Primary School’s funding allocation for the year 2018-2019 is £18,130.
+Mereside Primary Academy's funding allocation for the year 2021-2022 is estimated to be £18,580.
 Further information about how we are using our PE and Sport Premium can be found below.